What is the enrolment fee?

 What time are the live calls?

-The live Q&A calls/webinars are usually held every Friday at either 10am or 9/10pm Sydney, NSW, Australia.
-(See here for time zone conversion).
+The live Q&A calls/webinars are usually held every Friday at either 10am or 9pm Sydney, NSW, Australia.
+(See here for a global time zone conversion tool).
 Every attempt is made to vary the time each week to cater for all global time zones.